Updated: April 2021

 Drinking milk isn’t a great choice for a PCOS diet for a variety of reasons (see Don’t Be A Dairy Queen).
 So, if you want to avoid dairy, what can you have in your morning smoothie?
 There are a number of milk alternatives on the market.
 However, it is important to read labels because many varieties can be high in sugar and carbs.
 Rice milk tends to be high carbohydrate, and I don’t recommend soy milk.
 Oat milk is a little carb-heavy, but it can be enjoyed occasionally in a beverage since it steams well.

-My favorite dairy alternative at present is So Delicious Coconut Milk .
-It comes in 3 flavors and the Unsweetened version has 0 sugar and only 1 carb per 1 cup serving.
-I rarely eat breakfast cereal, but I have smoothies several times a week and I often use it as the base for my smoothie recipes.
+My favorite milk alternative at present is So Delicious Coconut Milk .
+It comes in 3 flavors and the Unsweetened version has 0 sugar, 45 calories, no protein or fiber, and only 1 carb per 1 cup serving.
+I rarely eat breakfast cereal, but I have smoothies several times a week, and I often use it as the base for my smoothie recipes.
 It has a very mild, almost undetectable coconut taste.
 For some info on the health benefits of coconut read my post about coconut oil.

-Before I discovered So Delicious Coconut Milk, I was hooked on Almond Milk.
-It is the most common nut milk that you’ll find in the grocery store, but there are others out there like hazelnut and cashew.
+Before I discovered So Delicious Coconut Milk, I was hooked on almond milk.
+It is the most common nut milk that you’ll find in the grocery store.
+Like all nut milk, almond milk is made by crushing almonds together with water, removing solids and adding thickening and preservative agents.
+The average unsweetened almond milk is 30 calories and contains 1 g of protein, carbs, and fiber.
 I typically buy Silk Pure Almond.
-The Unsweetened version has the same sugar and carb count as the coconut milk.
-Believe it or not, it is actually not too hard to make almond milks at home.
+The unsweetened version has the same sugar and carb count as the coconut milk.
+Believe it or not, it is not too hard to make almond milk at home.
 This recipe for raw almond milk from Happy Foody is simple and delicious.